googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 ### Acceptance Tests

 The Firestore acceptance tests interact with the live service API.
-Follow the instructions in the [Authentication Guide](AUTHENTICATION.md) for enabling the product API.
 Occasionally, some API features may not yet be generally available, making it difficult for some contributors to successfully run the entire acceptance test suite.
 However, please ensure that you do successfully run acceptance tests for any code areas covered by your pull request.